huberthomas/gcc-6.3/README.md

 notation, e.g., 1987-2012, indicating that every year in the range, inclusive, is a copyrightable year that could otherwise be listed individually.

+## Information

+The source is based on the code of [easyname](http://mirror.easyname.at/gnu/gcc/gcc-6.3.0/) and has been modified to compile successfully on Ubuntu 18.04 LTS.

+## Installation

+    git clone git@github.com:huberthomas/gcc-6.3.git
+    cd gcc-6.3
+    ./contrib/download_prerequesites
+    mkdir build && cd build

+Configure it and set the installation directory by modifying the prefix parameter

+    ../configure -v --prefix=/usr/local/gcc-6.3 --disable-multilib
+    make -j$(nproc)
+    sudo make install

+## Hints

+Afterwards you can use update-alternatives to switch between gcc versions:

+    sudo update-alternatives --install /usr/bin/gcc gcc /usr/local/gcc-6.3/bin/gcc 6

+for other versions

+    ls -l /usr/bin/gcc*

+you can do the same, e.g.

+    sudo update-alternatives --install /usr/bin/gcc gcc /usr/bin/gcc-7 7

+Switch between the gcc versions by

+    sudo update-alternatives --config gcc

+Test it by

+    gcc --version